chromium/chromium/docs/security/mojo.md

 interface is used relatively frequently, connecting once and reusing the interface pointer is probably a good idea.

+## Copy data out of BigBuffer before parsing

+[BigBuffer](mojo/public/mojom/base/big_buffer.mojom) uses shared memory to make passing large messages fast.
+When shmem is backing the message, it may be writable in the sending process while being read in the receiving process.
+If a BigBuffer is received from an untrustworthy process, you should make a copy of the data before processing it to avoid time-of-check time-of-use (TOCTOU) bugs.
+The |size()| of the data cannot be manipulated.

 ## Ensure An Explicit Grant For WebUI Bindings